 What is economic development?
 And what does it have to do with city branding or regional branding?
 For economic developers, the answer might seem fairly obvious.
-But since place branding is a task which involves professionals from various disciplines, we thought it might be useful to introduce the concept to those not yet familiar with it.
-And what better way to do this than invite leading economic development professionals to share their thoughts.
+But since place branding is a task which involves professionals from various disciplines, here a brief introduction to the concept for those not yet familiar with economic development principles.

 What is economic development?

-Ed Burghard, whose blog Strengthening Brand America offers intriguing insights into the perceptions and competitiveness of the USA from a brand perspective, sees the main objective of economic development to help residents achieve their dreams:
+Ed Burghard sees the main objective of economic development to help residents achieve their dreams:

 In the USA, I talk about the objective as better enabling residents to achieve their American Dream.
 But, every country has a national ethos and the dimensions of that ethos can be quantified.